How to Detect and Treat Hydrangea Root Rot: A Complete Guide

 1. Get a soil moisture meter: You can use a soil moisture meter to determine how wet or dry your soil is.
 Insert the probe into the soil near the roots, and check the reading on the display.

-2. Check for waterlogging: If you notice that the soil is waterlogged, it means there is poor drainage, which can lead to root rot.
+2. Check for waterlogging: If you see that the soil is waterlogged, it means there is poor drainage.
 You can check this by observing if water drains away from the plant after watering or if it pools around the base of the plant.

 3. Conduct a percolation test: Dig a hole about 12 inches deep and fill it with water.
 Check how long it takes for the water to drain out completely.
 If it takes longer than 30 minutes, then your soil has poor drainage.

-4. Inspect roots for signs of rot: Carefully inspecting the roots for signs of rot is also crucial in detecting and diagnosing root rot on hydrangea plants.
+4. Inspect roots: Carefully inspecting the roots for signs of rot is also crucial in detecting and diagnosing root rot on hydrangea plants.
 To do this, gently remove some soil around the roots and examine them closely for any brown, mushy, or soft areas.

 The beauty of hydrangeas can be a sight to behold, but root rot can easily compromise their health.